lamini-ai/lamini-examples/rag.md

 and context of the chunks
 as numerical vectors known as embeddings.
 This enables the data to be processed effectively by machine learning models.

-Then, we must use the embeddings to build an index, a data structure that is crucial for efficient data retrieval in large datasets.
+We then use the embeddings to build an index, a data structure that is crucial for efficient data retrieval in large datasets.
 An index is essentially a map, helping you find specific information quickly, just like the index at the end of a book.

+In Lamini, `llm.train()` performs all tasks above and saves the index to the local machine.

-Lamini builds an [faiss.IndexFlatL2](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.
+> For those interested, Lamini builds an [faiss.IndexFlatL2](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.

-In Lamini, `llm.train()` performs all tasks above.
-The index is saved to the local machine.

 ### Step 1.3: Retrieve Relevant Information from Embeddings